 About our Defibrillator Training

-A cardiac arrest can happen to anyone, anywhere, at any time. the survival rate falls by 10% for each minute that passes without the use of an automatic external defibrillator (AED).
-Our 1/2 day defibrillator training course will give you the confidence to act quickly and effectively when using an AED.
-Most importantly, we teach operators how to perform quality CPR, which is crucial in between defibrillation.
-Knowledge learned from this course could help you improve the chance of survival of an unresponsive person until emergency services arrive.
+A cardiac arrest can happen to anyone, anywhere, at any time.
+The survival rate falls by 10% for each minute that passes without the use of an automated external defibrillator (AED).
+Our half-day defibrillator training course will give you the confidence to act quickly and effectively when using an AED.
+We teach delegates how to perform quality CPR, which is crucial in between defibrillation.
+The knowledge gained from this course could help improve the chances of survival for an unresponsive person until the emergency services arrive.

 Submit your email here for a personalised training quote